fdecharlet/FastApi-playground/README.md

-# rest-api
+# FastApi Playground
-Creation of a REST API made via FastAPI Python
+Creation of an API made via FastAPI Python